percona/postgres/contrib/pg_tde/documentation/docs/variables.md

 A `boolean` variable controlling if databases can use global key providers for storing principal keys.

-This can be set at global, database, user or session level, but changing the value requires superuser permissions.

 If disabled, functions that change the key providers can only work with database local key providers.

 In this case, the default principal key, if set, is also disabled.

+You can set this variable at the following levels:

+* global - for the entire PostgreSQL cluster.
+* database - for specific databases.
+* user - for specific users.
+* session - for the current session.

-This doesn't affect existing uses of global keys.
+Setting this variable doesn't affect existing uses of global keys.
 It only prevents the creation of new principal keys using global providers.

-The default value is true.